 In order to determine if your child is ready to stay home alone, you need to think about how mature they are, how responsible they are, and how much you trust them to take care of things around the house.
 The answers to these questions will help you decide.
-Most experts agree, however, that children under 10 are not generally equipped to stay home alone and take care of themselves for long periods of time.
+Most experts agree, however, that most children under the age of 10 are generally not emotionally equipped to stay home alone and take care of themselves for long periods of time.

 Next, think about your child’s maturity level.
 This is one of the places where maturity matters.
 You may feel totally comfortable leaving your 13 year old home but worry about your 15 year old simply because the 13 year old is more mature.
 You may also want to look at how responsible your child is in their everyday life.
 Do they do their homework and chores?
 Are they good at following directions?
 Are they calm problem solvers or do they struggle when things go off course?
 Answering these questions will give you important clues to determining if your child is ready or not.